 - And feedback on a more ‘micro’ tactical scale – focusing on specific elements of the interface

-- User testing may also surface issues outside the user interface e.g. issues about organisation branding and credibility, other offline requirements, that will enable the overall online and offline user experience to be improved
+- Usability testing may also surface issues outside the user interface e.g. issues about organisation branding and credibility, other offline requirements, that will enable the overall online and offline user experience to be improved

 - Usability testing will enable prioritisation, surfacing what’s most important to users and identifying where development effort should be concentrated